Business Administration Systems Liaison

 - Bachelor’s degree*

-- Preferred: Bachelor’s degree or higher in business administration, public health, or nursing administration
+- Preferred: Bachelor’s or master’s degree in business administration, public health, nursing administration, statistics, economics, other social science, or another related field

 - Experience and/or training in strategic planning, program development, and/or M&E*